Fox682/Projects/Tictactoe.md

 ```
 9 * 9 = 81 bits to store a whole game state

+From 162 to 81 bits per game that cuts storage in half for the whole game!
 ```

 Not bad!
 Not only can I reconstruct the board over time:
-- We intuitively know who went where
+- We know whos turn it is
 - We also know where they place their pieces on the board
 - We can also determine a winner here pretty easily